hukai916/urlpipe/docs/usage.md

 ## Samplesheet input

-You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter (`--input`) to specify its location.
+You will first need to create a samplesheet with information about the samples.
 It has to be a comma-separated file with seven columns, and a header row as shown in the examples below.
+Use this parameter (`--input`) in command line to specify its location via command or include `input = "path_to_samplesheet"` in configuration file..

 ```bash
 --input '[path to samplesheet file]'